meyskens/linux-itf/src/docker/docker/index.md

 - Downloading can be done with `git clone https://github.com/socketio/chat-example.git`
 - Install the dependencies with `npm install`.
 - Starting the application with `npm start`
-- Port is 3000 (you can change it with enviroment variabe `PORT`)
+- Port is 3000 (you can change it with environment variabe `PORT`)

 Your assignment:

 - Download the code
-- Add a dockerile
+- Add a Dockerfile
 - Build an image
 - Run the image on port 8090, if this is running view the site on your laptop at http://IP Server:8090/